The following events are all true, at least from my perspective.

 Three weeks after we left, we were home again.
 The Saturn had several thousand more miles on it.
 It had collected dust from Mexico, salt from Pikes Peak, sand from Utah, many more bumpers tickers, and trash from every state along the way.
 It had never let us down.
 Well, not for more than an hour or so, anyway.
 Ironically, another guest who had driven to the wedding was stranded in Mexico when their brand new Honda Odyssey’s water pump disintegrated.
 They had quite the experience getting that sorted out while we were north of the border, chugging towards home in my humble little Saturn.

 Later in my life I owned three Saturn station wagons and I enjoyed all of them.
 I’m a practical man.
 I want a few bulletproof options.
 I like manual windows.
 I like manual things that are mechanically connected to something solid that can’t be disabled because they haven’t been updated lately.
 I don’t like being babysat by something smarter than me, unless it’s my wife.
-I don’t like technologic wizardry.
-Call me old and grumpy (my wife insinuates I may have those characteristics) but every time I see an ugly Saturn with unpainted plastic bumpers, I resist the urge to run up, knock on the window, and offer the driver $600 for it.
+I don’t always like wizardry conducted by microchips.
+Call me old and grumpy (my wife insinuates that I may have those characteristics) but every time I see an ugly Saturn with unpainted plastic bumpers, I resist the urge to run up, knock on the window, and offer the driver $600 for it.